JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Round-Robin

-Starting with version 2023.05, the main TeamCity node and every secondary node with the [Processing user requests to modify data](#Processing+User+Requests+to+Modify+Data+on+Secondary+Node) responsibility participate in a round-robin.
+Starting with version 2023.05, the main TeamCity node and every secondary node with the [Handling UI actions and load balancing user requests](#Handling+UI+Actions+and+Load+Balancing+User+Requests) responsibility participate in a round-robin.

 The proxy randomly routes the first browser request to any of participating nodes.
 Subsequent HTTP requests are sent to the same node (the "sticky session").
 This behavior distributes the load produced by user requests among different nodes, potentially allowing TeamCity to handle more simultaneous HTTP requests.
 In addition, round-robins improve user experience in case of a [failover](#Failover) or a planned node restart.
 For instance, if a single node should be restarted, only users assigned to this node will be affected.
 And as soon as the proxy server detects that the node is no longer available, all these users will be distributed among other nodes.